 What is the Dyson Institute?

 Founded in 2017, The Dyson Institute of Engineering and Technology is James Dyson’s answer to the UK’s engineering skills shortage.
-It represents a new education model, offering undergraduates the opportunity to study for an Integrated Masters of Engineering without tuition fees, as employees within Dyson’s global team.
+It represents a new education model, offering undergraduates the opportunity to study for a Masters of Engineering degree without tuition fees, while also being employed within Dyson’s global team of engineers.
+To date, 182 students have graduated from the programme, with a further 180 enrolled.
+Each year, 30-40 undergraduates join to study for a degree.

 Its History